Skip to main content

 "Al-Ayyam" by Taha Hussein: An Autobiographical Journey of Struggle and Triumph

-"Al-Ayyam" (الأيام), or The Days, is a distinguished literary work by Taha Hussein, one of the most influential figures in modern Arabic literature.
+Al-Ayyam (الأيام), or The Days, is a distinguished literary work by Taha Hussein, one of the most influential figures in modern Arabic literature.
 This autobiographical novel provides a detailed account of Hussein's early life, chronicling his challenges and accomplishments while also offering a critique of Egyptian society in the early 20th century.
 Through vivid storytelling, "Al-Ayyam" portrays the relentless pursuit of knowledge and the fight against societal limitations, making it a timeless piece in the realm of world literature.

 Taha Hussein: A Brief Biography